 Limited educational and employment opportunities make it difficult to obtain technical skills that lead to improved quality of life.
 Being able to provide and care for a family is a fundamental desire, and not having ways to do this is frustrating.
-The experience of Partners in it's nearly 50 year existence is that Nicaraguans are hard working and will benefit from training and skill development.
+The experience of Partners in it's 56 year existence is that Nicaraguans are hard working and will benefit from training and skill development.

 What was initially called Sewing Centers has transitioned into the Learning Center program as now more classes are provided in areas other than sewing; cosmetology, baking, gardening, bicycle repair, business management, music, youth programs, sports, sewing machine repair and much more!
 Nicaraguans are able to acquire skills at the Learning Centers, giving them a sense of dignity, independence and purpose.
 1000's have gained skills & been mentored through the Learning Center program of W/NP.